elliotherriman/calico/documentation/ink guide.md

 #tag: value, value2, value3
 ```

-Some patches also support options, which by convention are separated with a "|".
+Some patches also support tag options, which by convention are separated with a ">>".
 For example, in `musicplayer.js`, you can apply a custom `fadein` value by supplying it as an option.

 ```
 #play: file | fadein: 1000